matefer2006/AppReviewsAndScores/README.md

 Classification of any app's Google Play store and iOS store reviews using OpenAIs API.

-Process is divided in 5 stages:
+Process is divided in 4 stages:

-1- Extract reviews from iOS store using BeautifulSoup library

-2- Extract reviews from Google Play store using google_play_scraper

-3- Combine both datasets

-4- Use gpt-3.5-turbo-instruct model via OpenAIs API to classify each review in Positive, Neutral or Negative

-5- Upload results to database
+1- Load Support Data

+2- Reviews Extraction (Google Play Store and iOS Store)

+3- App Ratings

+4- Databricks Automation